 It turned out I can.
 I’m that kind of a genius.
 The problem is, and there’s always a problem, centered on a little detail: the translation looks, feels, and means nothing like the original looks or feels, and the meaning is almost completely lost.
 The plot is there: A man eats a tomato.
 The tomato was good.
 The end.
 It’s all there, but the words are all wrong.
 I can see that, but I have neither the skill or the patience to improve it.

 I got the idea to start translating because it seemed like a simple enough way to make money online.
-My first attempts weren’t working out as I had thought: my naked selfies aren’t selling as I would hope and Read the rest of this entry
+My first attempts weren’t working out as I had thought: my naked selfies aren’t selling as I would hope and Continue reading “Don’t Quit Your Day Job To Translate”

 I wear glasses and say words like “derogatory”.
 I watched Arrested Development.
 So, yeah, I’m pretty smart.
 I’m not an expert in literature, but I’ve read a few of the Slavics, some Dickens, all of Bukowski’s novels and most of Vonnegut’s.
 Of my countrymen, I’ve read almost everything by Saramago and Eça; I read one or two other authors, but I don’t bother with the rest.
 But when people ask me which is my favorite book, I’ll always proudly reply: Harry Potter.
 It doesn’t matter which big words I use or the way I arrange my glasses when I reply, they’ll always be, in this order, surprised and condescending.
 “Don’t give me that derogatory look just yet”, I tell them “let me explain”.